 Facebook Analysis Proves Millions Worldwide Switched to HRC Red Equality Logo

-December 10, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+December 10, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Yesterday Facebook data scientists released an in-depth look into the geographic spread of the HRC red equality logo campaign, the most viral campaign in Facebook history.

 Facebook now estimates – with 98.6 percent precision – that 3.05 million users changed their profile pictures in support of marriage equality, 2.77 million of which were in the U.S., 52,000 in Canada, 37,000 in Australia, 33,000 in the United Kingdom and 22,000 in Germany.

 In the U.S., analysis shows a widespread geographical difference in engagement with HRC’s red equality logo.
 The highest level of engagement was seen on the coasts and in the Great Lakes region, with less engagement in the South and in the Great Plains.
 Engagement also varied within cities themselves.
 For example, New York City had a very high levels of engagement in Manhattan, Brooklyn and Queens, and very low levels in the Bronx, outer Brooklyn and Queens, as well as further up on Long Island, Staten Island and New Jersey.

 As previously noted, some of the highest participation rates were found in San Francisco County, San Mateo County and Washington, D.C., where HRC is headquartered.